cmiles/PointlessWaymarksProject/PointlessWaymarks.FeatureIntersectionTags/README.md

 ### Settings File

 The settings file is a JSON file (see the sample included with the program):
- - "padUsDoiRegionFile" - path and filename for the GeoJson DOI Regions file
- - "padUsDirectory" - directory where the GeoJson PAD-US region files are stored
+ - "padUsDirectory" - directory where the GeoJson PAD-US region files are stored, see the PAD-US notes above for setup - the file names do have to follow some guidlines in order for the program to find them.
- - "padUsFilePrefix" - what comes before the DOI region number in the PAD-US GeoJson Filenames (for example if your files names were like 'PADUS3_0Combined_Region1.geojson' the "padUsFilePrefix" should be set to "PADUS3_0Combined_Region" - all files must use the same prefix)
  - "padUsAttributesForTags" - an array of the Attribute Names you want extracted. [ "Unit_Nm" ] is a simple way to get useful data.
  - GeoJson files other that the PAD-US data should be listed in"intersectFiles": []
 	 - Each intersectFiles element should have: